mrciolino/wiki-backup/timeline.md

 ### Divine Rule & the Birth of Titans
 - The New Gods take dominion and prevent another power shift.
 - They create **[Titans](/entities/titans)**—lesser godlike beings—to maintain order.
+- Spoops opens the floodgates of The Well, allowing souls to flow into creation.
 - Mortal races emerge, alongside the primordial forces of **Good** and **Evil**.

 ### The War in Heaven